Unrest in Lagos after deadly Nigeria protest shooting

 "It is of paramount importance that first responders and ambulances are respected by all, so they can reach injured people safely," said Eloi Fillion, head of the ICRC delegation in Nigeria.

-Lagos state governor Babajide Sanwo-Olu, in a televised broadcast, ordered all "state activities" to be halted across the city for three days.
+In a television broadcast, Lagos state governor Babajide Sanwo-Olu ordered all "state activities" to be halted across the city for three days.

 He said he had asked for a probe into "the rules of engagement employed by the men of the Nigerian army that were deployed" at the scene during the shooting on Tuesday.